Fife: History

 King James VI of Scotland described Fife, in "beggar's mantle fringed wi gowd" the golden fringe being the coast and its chain of little ports with their thriving fishing fleets and rich trading links with the Low Countries.
 Wool, linen, coal and salt were all traded.
 Salt pans heated by local coal were historically a feature of the Fife coast.
 The distinctive red clay pan tiles seen on many old buildings in Fife arrived as ballast on trading boats and replaced the previously thatched roofs.

 In 1598, King James VI employed a group of 11 men from Fife, who became known as the Fife adventurers, to colonise the Isle of Lewis in an attempt to begin the "civilisation" and de-gaelicisation of the region.
 This endeavour lasted until 1609 when the colonists, having been opposed by the native population, were bought out by Kenneth Mackenzie, the clan chief of the Mackenzies.

 Fife became a centre of heavy industry in the 19th century.
 Coal had been mined in the area since at least the 12th century, but the number of pits increased ten-fold as demand for coal grew in the Victorian period.
 Previously rural villages such as Cowdenbeath rapidly swelled into towns as thousands moved to Fife to find work in its mines.
 The opening of the Forth and Tay rail bridges linked Fife with Dundee and Edinburgh and allowed the rapid transport of goods.
 Modern ports were constructed at Methil, Burntisland and Rosyth.
 Kirkcaldy became the world centre for the production of linoleum.
 Postwar Fife saw the development of Scotland's second new town, Glenrothes.
 Originally to provide housing for miners at a new coal mine, the town eventually attracted a high number of modern Silicon Glen companies to the region.
 Fife Council and Fife Constabulary also centre their operations in Glenrothes.

-The Local Government (Scotland) Act 1889 established a uniform system of county councils in Scotland and realigned the boundaries of many of Scotland's counties.
-Subsequently, Fife County Council was created in 1890.
-Fife County Council was based at County Buildings in Catherine Street in Cupar.